by Christina Lamb ( Sunday Times)

 The next day, back in England, I was amused when a white feather drifted onto my face on the Stansted Express to London.

 Coelho rarely grants interviews so I was mortified when, due to pressure of space, my subsequent article about him was severely cut and published without a photograph.
-I was so embarrassed that I didn’t even e-mail him to thank him.
-But I noticed he was right about the white feathers: suddenly, I was seeing them everywhere.

 A few months later I was in Afghanistan staying at a remote firebase with American soldiers from the 10th Mountain Division searching for Osama Bin Laden.
 I was amused to see The Alchemist among the well-thumbed paperbacks on their bookshelves.
 I was there, dusty and tired from a patrol through the mountains, when I got the first e-mail from Coelho.